 In addition to custom-made tutoring, all accredited athletes who fall under category 1 are entitled to financial support in the form of top-level sports grants.

-For each academic year in which a UT student is recognized as a top-level athlete, an application for the maximum of 4 top-level sports grants may be submitted.
+For each academic year in which a UT student is recognized as a top-level athlete, an application for the maximum of top-level sports grants may be submitted.

-Over the total period of enrolment at the UT a student may receive no more than 18 top-level sports grants, top-level arts grants and activism grants together.
-The amount of the top-level sports grant is equal to the fixed amount for an activism grant in the month September of the year of recognition as a top-level athlete.
+Over the total period of enrolment at the UT a student may receive no more than 18 toplevel sports grants, top-level arts grants and activism grants together.
+As from academic year 2018/2019 this maximum is set at 24 grants with a maximum amount of \in 8,000.
+The amount of the top-level sports grant is equal to 1/12th of the tuition fee payable for the concerning academic year.

-Disbursement:
+Disbursement.